otago-polytechnic-bit-courses/ID608001-intermediate-app-dev-concepts/lecture-notes/week-02.1-docker-compose-more-github-actions/README.md

 ## 1. Docker Compose

-In ID607001: Introductory Application Development Concepts, you ran individual Docker containers using `docker run`. **Docker Compose** lets you define and manage multi-container applications in a single YAML file, making it much simpler to run services with consistent configuration.
+In ID607001, you ran individual Docker containers using `docker run`. **Docker Compose** lets you define and manage multi-container applications in a single YAML file, making it much simpler to run services with consistent configuration.

 📖 Reference: [Docker Compose documentation](https://docs.docker.com/compose/)